1. Should I submit a recording or visit campus for a live audition?

 If you are a voice major or potential voice major, you will be expected to attend the vocal performance class as well as your private vocal lessons.
 This class is typically held on Wednesdays from 4:00 - 5:00 pm.

 16) What are vocal placement auditions and when do they occur? back to top

 Vocal placement auditions are for prospective vocal majors.
 The vocal professors must listen to your technique and range in order to place you with the appropriate vocal instructor.
 When you arrive on campus in the fall, come to O'Neill Hall of Music.
 There will be a sign-up sheet for audition times.

 1) How does a student go about joining an ensemble? back to top

 General auditions for all ensembles are held at the beginning of each school year:

 Choral auditions for Music Department ensembles and the Women's and Liturgical Choirs of the Basilica are held jointly on the Sunday and Monday before the first class day.
-Sign-up sheets are posted in Crowley Hall prior to the audition period.
+Sign-up sheets are posted in O'Neill Hall of Music prior to the audition period.
 Auditions at other times in the school year are scheduled at the discretion of the director of each ensemble; please contact the relevant director for more information.

 Notre Dame Symphony Orchestra